zhangzhizhongz3/CppPrimer/ch11/README.md

 ## Exercise 11.35:
 >In buildMap, what effect, if any, would there be from rewriting `trans_map[key] = value.substr(1);` as `trans_map.insert({key, value.substr(1)})`?

-- use subscript operator: if a word does appear multiple times, our loops will put the **last** corresponding phrase into trans_map
+- use subscript operator: if a word does appear multiple times, our loop will put the **last** corresponding phrase into trans_map
-- use `insert`: if a word does appear multiple times, our loops will put the **first** corresponding phrase into trans_map
+- use `insert`: if a word does appear multiple times, our loop will put the **first** corresponding phrase into trans_map

 ## Exercise 11.36:
 >Our program does no checking on the validity of either input file.
 In particular, it assumes that the rules in the transformation file are all sensible.